10 Best Winter Gloves of 2024

 The choice between gauntlet (over the sleeve) or short (under the sleeve) cuffs comes down to personal preference.
 Gauntlet gloves provide more protection and are usually best for intense, cold-weather conditions.
 Short cuffs are generally more comfortable, versatile, and less expensive.

-The REI Minimalist GTX Mittens are an ultralight waterproof shell that can be layered for a variety of activities
+Minimalist Shell Mittens are an ultralight waterproof Option that can be layered for a variety of activities

 Not all gloves that say they are touchscreen compatible work well, so be sure to check the pros & cons above